naphatj/progmethGameProject2018/README.md

 --------------------------------------------------------------------------------------------------------------------------------------

-This was one of my early projects so with time constraints and lack of knowledge about sufficient planning,analysis and design.
+This was one of my early projects so with lack of knowledge about sufficient planning,analysis and design.
 My partner and I just started the project by jumping into coding immediately and try fixing problems on the go.
 The end output was pretty impressive for ourselves but the object-oriented class-method and source codes was badly structered.
 It was a major flaw of our application.
 We became aware of the problem in the later state of working when the codes and work for particular classes becomes bigger and bigger and we wanted to fix the problem but we couldn't figure out how to implement a solution because the problem is deeply rooted since start and with the time restaint, we decided to leave this part and continue implementing.